Himalayan Languages Project

 The Himalayan Languages Project, launched in 1993, is a research collective based at Leiden University and comprising much of the world's authoritative research on the lesser-known and endangered languages of the Himalayas, in Nepal, China, Bhutan, and India.
 Its members regularly spend months or years at a time doing field research with native speakers.
-The Director of the Himalayan Languages Project is George van Driem; other top authorities include Mark Turin and Jeroen Wiedenhof.
-It recruits grad students to collect new field research on little-known languages as the topics for their Ph.D. dissertations.
+The Director of the Himalayan Languages Project is George van Driem.
+Project members include Mark Turin and Jeroen Wiedenhof.
+The project recruits graduate students to collect field data on little-known languages for their Ph.D. dissertations.

 The Himalayan Languages Project was officially commissioned by the government of Bhutan to devise a standard romanization of Dzongkha.

 Since George van Driem's move to the University of Bern, many members of the Himalayan Languages Project are now based out of Switzerland.

 Languages studied

-Many of the languages studied by the Project are believed to be doomed to extinction in the next few years or decades, and might be lost to human knowledge but for the efforts of the Project.

-The Project has completed comprehensive grammars of the following languages:
+The project has completed comprehensive grammars of the following languages: